2000 Clipsal 500

-The 2000 Clipsal 500 Adelaide was the second running of the Adelaide 500 race.
+The 2000 500 Adelaide, known for naming rights reasons as the 2000 Clipsal 500, was the second running of the Adelaide 500 race.
 Racing was held form Friday 7 April until Sunday 9 April 2000.
 The race was held for V8 Supercars and was Round 3 of the 2000 Shell Championship Series.

 Format

 The format, unique to V8 Supercar and loosely similar to the Pukekohe 500 format, splits the 500 kilometres into two separate 250 kilometres races each held on a different day.
 Unlike the 1999 race the two races were no longer combined into a single timesheet.
 Points were still assigned separately to the races, and they combined to award a round result.

 Official results

 Garth Tander was the top pointscorer at the event driving this Holden Commodore VT.
 The car is pictured in 2018.